pickles-pickles/pickles-pickles/README.md

 - 👀 I hold a Bsc in Materials Science & Engineering
 - 🌱 I am a front-end developer(mid level) using  html, css, javascript and various frameworks and libraries.
 - 👀 Specifically, I am skillful at React.js, Bootstrap, git/github, unit testing(Jasmine, Jest), SEO
-- 💞️ I am open for an opportunity as entry front-end developer.
+- 💞️ I am open for an opportunity as junior front-end developer.
 - 💞️ I am building my portofolio, so more goodies are about to come.
 - 📫 How to reach out to me: <a href="mailto:c.georgak727@gmail.com">c.georgak727@gmail.com</a>
 - 📫 Visit my personal site :<a href="https://pickles-pickles.netlify.app" target="_blank" rel="noopener noreferrer"> https://pickles-pickles.netlify.app</a></td>